What is the application process?

 Yes, on the website www.goldenwestcollege.edu/nursing click on the “Admission Information” link to view the Course Equivalency Grid listing the acceptable courses within the Region 8 Colleges.
 For courses taken outside of the Region 8, contact the Counseling Department.

-According to the Board of Registered Nursing, I am required to take some additional course(s) (i.e.: OB/Pediatrics; medical/surgical; etc.) Do you offer these courses?
+I already have RN from another program and according to the Board of Registered Nursing, I am required to take some additional course(s) (i.e.: OB/Pediatrics; medical/surgical; etc.) Do you offer these courses?

 GWC School of Nursing does not currently offer individual nursing courses.
 All nursing content must be completed in its entirety as a Program.